 - Chronic enteropathies

 - Urinary tract infections

 - Pleural effusions

 We provide routine appointments Monday to Friday, with appointments available at various times of day to accommodate client needs.
-We also offer round the clock cover in Internal Medicine, with a clinician always available to manage in-patients and provide support for ongoing cases and to see emergency referrals if appropriate.
+We also offer round-the-clock cover in Internal Medicine, with a clinician always available to manage inpatients and provide support for ongoing cases and to see emergency referrals if appropriate.

 The combination of expertise and facilities on offer means we are equipped to see a full range of cases, from chronic, stable routine medical conditions to urgent, acutely ill patients.

 During a typical consultation we will review clinical history and results of any diagnostics carried out prior to referral, take a detailed history from the owners, carry out physical examination, formulate a problem list, and discuss a plan for diagnostics and therapy with the owners.
 Many medical cases will be admitted to the hospital for investigations and treatment.
 Communication throughout this period is key, and owners of hospitalised patients will usually be updated at least twice daily.
 A discharge report is provided for owners, summarising results to date, treatment required, and an ongoing plan.
-This report is forwarded to the referring vet on the day the patient goes home, ensuring they have any important information immediately.
+This report is forwarded to the referring vet on the day the patient goes home, ensuring that they have any important information immediately.

 Referring vets are welcome to telephone for case updates at any stage, particularly for patients hospitalised for prolonged periods of time.
 A full written report comprising final test results and management plan is provided to the referring veterinary surgeon as promptly as possible following discussion with the owners.